GUIDELINES FOR AUTHORS

 ||

-Latin names of species, families etc. should be written in italics (even in titles).
-If you mention Latin names in your abstract they should be written in non-italic since the rest of the text in abstract is in italic.
-The first time the name of a species appears in the text both genus and species must be present; later on in the text it is possible to use genus abbreviations.
+Latin names of species, families, etc. should be written in italics (even in titles).
+If you mention Latin names in your abstract they should be written in non-italic since the rest of the text in the abstract is in italics.
+The first time the name of a species appears in the text both genus and species must be present; later on, in the text, it is possible to use genus abbreviations.
 See example:

 - First time appearing: musculus biceps brachii